Last updated: June 18, 2026

 Ask before treatment

 Before you agree to dental work, ask the office to check your AHCCCS plan and tell you what is covered, what is not covered, and whether you may owe money.
-Do not rely on a verbal “it should be covered.”
 Ask for the plan name, the billing codes if available, and the estimated out-of-pocket cost.

 Dental help for children in Arizona

 Children can often get stronger dental help than adults.
-Medicaid and CHIP programs must include dental benefits for children, and Arizona children may qualify through AHCCCS or KidsCare.
-KidsCare is Arizona’s CHIP program for children under 19 who meet the program rules and are not eligible for other AHCCCS coverage.
+AHCCCS covered services include dental screening and dental treatment for children under age 21.
+KidsCare is Arizona’s CHIP program for eligible children under age 19 who are not eligible for other AHCCCS health insurance.

-The InsureKidsNow dentist locator can help you find dentists who work with Medicaid and CHIP.
-Call the office before the visit and ask if they take your child’s exact plan.
+Use the InsureKidsNow dentist locator to search for dentists who work with Medicaid and CHIP.
+Then call the office and ask: “Do you take my child’s exact AHCCCS or KidsCare plan, and are you taking new patients?”
 If your child has pain, swelling, or a broken tooth, ask for the earliest urgent appointment.

-Do not assume the dentist can see your pregnancy status in the system.
+Pregnancy can change the coverage group you are in, but do not assume a dental service is covered until the health plan confirms it.
 When you call, say: “I am pregnant and on AHCCCS.
-I need to confirm my pregnancy dental coverage before scheduling.”
-Ask the plan for the dental vendor name, the dentist list, and any approval steps.
+I need to confirm dental coverage before scheduling.”
+Ask for the dental vendor, dentist list, approval steps, and any written notice if a service is denied.

 Low-cost dental clinics and dental schools